garrettgsb/errors-and-promises/README.md

 * Clone this repository: `git clone https://github.com/garrettgsb/errors-and-promises.git`
 * `yarn` or `npm install`
-* Create a file called `.env` in the project directory with the following keys:
+* Create a file called `.env` in the project directory with the following (fake) keys:

 ```
 OXFORD_ID=abcdefg